Interview with Netflix’s One Piece Composers Sonya Belousova and Giona Ostinelli

 we very quickly realized that, given our different backgrounds, we never compete with each other, but we always complement each other really well.
 And then from there on, we’ve always been involved in each other’s projects and then at a certain point just started doing it all together because it’s just so much fun.
 And then for us also, recording is an integral essential part of our process because we have so many instruments in the studio, we literally don’t have any space anymore in the studio. we have everything and anything, so it’s full of instruments.
 So having the two of us here in the studio, it’s fantastic because we can split who can record which instrument and who can master which instrument.
 Because for example, with the Witcher we actually had to learn a lot of instruments.
 Well, I learned hurdy-gurdy, I had to learn how to play a Celtics harp, harmoniums a bunch of other instruments.

-Interview with Netflixs One Piece Composers Sonya Belousova hurdy gurdy
+Interview With Netflixs One Piece Composers Sonya Belousova Hurdy Gurdy

 Pictured: Sonya Belousova (left) and Giona Ostinelli (right) the composers of One Piece – Netflix